Data updated daily

 What does this mean for investors looking to gain exposure to the Materials sector?

-Well, it means that the best time to buy materials stocks is during economic downturns when their stock prices drop like a rock.
+Well, it means that the best time to buy materials stocks is during economic downturns when their stock prices drop.
 After a multi-year bull market, right now is not the best time to buy a diversified basket of materials stocks.

 There may still be compelling investment opportunities within the sector.
 The best way to identify them is by using a quantitative stock screener such as The 8 Rules of Dividend Investing.